 The group contract sets forth the terms and conditions of coverage of benefits under this Pennsylvania Preferred Provider Organization ("PPO") program that is administered by Capital and offered by the contract holder to subscribers and their dependents due to the subscriber's relationship with the contract holder.
 The group contract (including all of its attachments) and any riders or amendments to the group contract constitute the entire agreement between the contract holder and Capital.
-If there is a conflict of terms between the group policy and the Certificate of Coverage, the terms of the group policy shall control and be enforceable over the terms of the Certificate of Coverage.
+If there is a conflict of terms between the policy/contract and the Benefits Booklet, the terms of the policy/contract shall control and be enforceable over the terms of the Benefits Booklet.